coin100-dao/.github/profile/README.md

     **A:** Yes, once governance is established, it can vote on parameters like fees and treasury allocations.

 33. **Q:** Will there be a treasury?
-    **A:** Yes, a fee-based treasury is introduced, funded by transaction fees split between the treasury and liquidity pool.
+    **A:** Yes, a fee-based treasury is introduced, funded by transaction fees split between the treasury and approved liquidity pools.

 34. **Q:** How do treasury fees work?
     **A:** A portion of transaction fees (1%) is sent to the treasury wallet, supporting project growth and strategic initiatives.